 - Or, people can use their keyboard in conjunction with a screen reader.

-In both of these latter two cases, the main way people are navigating is with their keyboard, not a mouse.
+In both of these latter two cases, the main way people are navigating is with their keyboard or some keyboard emulator, not a mouse.
 But most people who design websites today actually use a mouse pointer to navigate.
 This is a critical point.

 Would you ask someone to design the perfect bike who has never ridden one?